 PLEASE NOTE: THIS CLASS IS ONLY OFFERED ONCE PER YEAR IN THE FALL.
 THERE WILL BE NO ADDITIONAL DATES THROUGHOUT THE YEAR.

 This is Part 2 of a 4 part full year marine zoology series.
 To take this course, you must first successfully complete Marine Biology 101.

-Start Date: October 5.
-Class runs for 8 weeks.
-Students have 10 weeks to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+Start Date: October 4, 2022.
+Class consists of 8 lesson plans.
+Students have two weeks after the last lesson is posted to complete the course.
+No live classes — complete the lesson plans on YOUR schedule.

 If you have a student aged 10-17 that has an interest in marine biology, this is the class you want!
 My degree is in Marine Biology (from Texas A&M University at Galveston), and marine biology was the very first homeschool class I ever taught.
 I have since branched out into many other sciences, but always love it when I can teach my passion- ocean life!
 This will not be a “fluff” class, or an “overview”- it is an intensive, science heavy class where students will learn marine biology from many different aspects- taxonomy, evolutionary relationships, anatomy, function, habitat, etc… There will be dissections in this course.
 Students can watch me do the dissection online, and I will even give you instructions for obtaining specimens so they can follow along with their own dissection if they’d like (see the Materials tab)!
 Students who don’t wish to participate in viewing the dissections may opt out.